davidcoles/vc5/README.md

 }
 ```

-If you enable ECMP then you can load balance traffic to multiple load balancers.
-VC5 uses milticast to share a flow state table so peers will learn about each other's connections and take over in the case of one load balancer going down.
+If you enable ECMP on your router/client ("merge paths on;" in Bird's kernel protocol) then you can load balance traffic to multiple load balancers.
+VC5 uses multicast to share a flow state table so peers will learn about each other's connections and take over in the case of one load balancer going down.

 To use native driver mode in XDP a slighly more involved network setup is needed at this stage.
 Run your physical interface in a bridge (see sample netplan config in bridge.yaml) and add the -b flag to vc5.sh as so: